 Pupillary light reflex is an example of a brainstem reflex.
-When light is directed toward eye, CN II (Optic - sensory nerve) will carry the input to CN III.
+When light is directed toward one eye, CN II (Optic - sensory nerve) carries the light stimulus to CN III.
 Light directed toward either eye will immediately stimulate CN III on both sides.
 Thus, both pupils constrict in response to light directed into either eye (known as direct and consensual light response).
 This involuntary response occurs continually and allows our pupils to adjust to ambient room light.
 This reflex is preserved in the unconscious state.

 There are 3 separate assessments to make when examining pupils (size, equality and reactivity).
 Assess size and equality before testing for reactivity with the flashlight.
 Reactivity is an assessment of the CN II and III brainstem reflex:

 - Assess pupillary size: With normal room lighting, open up both eyelids.
 Allow the pupils to adjust to the room light for a few seconds.
-Once they have stabilized, determine the size of the pupils in milimeters by comparing them to the pupil size chart (available on graphic record)
+Once they have stabilized, determine the size of the pupils in millimeters by comparing them to the pupil size chart.

 - Assess pupil equality: While lids are held open, examine the eyes to determine symmetry and shape.
-The pupils should be the same size and the should have a round shape.
+The pupils should be the same size and have a round shape.

 - Reactivity: Begin with the eyelids closed.
 The assessment of reactivity is a 4 - step assessment using the "swinging flashlight" technique.
 Begin by shining light into one eye (we will begin with the right for ease of explanation).

 Step One: Open the right eyelid and shine the light into the right eye.
 Look only into the right eye to assess for a response.
 A normal response is a brisk constriction of the right pupil.
 If the pupil gets larger or has a sluggish response, it is considered abnormal.
 This is an assessment of the direct light response of the right eye.